Counties of Kenya

-The Counties of Kenya (Kaunti za Kenya) are geographical units created by the 2010 Constitution of Kenya as the new units of devolved government.
+The counties of Kenya (Kaunti za Kenya) are geographical units created by the 2010 Constitution of Kenya as the new units of devolved government.
 They replaced the previous provincial system.
 The establishment and executive powers of the counties is provided in Chapter Eleven of the Constitution on devolved government, the Constitution's Fourth Schedule and any other legislation passed by the Senate of Kenya concerning counties.
 The counties are also single-member constituencies which elect members of the Senate, and special woman members to the National Assembly.

-As of 2022, there are 47 counties whose size and boundaries are based on 1992 districts.
-Following the re-organization of Kenya's national administration, counties were integrated into a new national administration with the national government posting a county commissioner to each county to serve as a collaborative link with county government.
+As of 2022, there were 47 counties whose size and boundaries were based on 1992 districts.
+Following the re-organization of Kenya's national administration, counties were integrated into a new national administration with the national government posting a county commissioner to each county to serve as a collaborative link with national government.

 Establishment

 County governments were established in all 47 counties after the general elections in March 2013.
 The counties' names are set out in the First Schedule of the Constitution.